garfieldnate/JavaSVSViewer/README.md

 other:

 - [ ] change package name.
 I am not associated with UMich.
+- [ ] rename to SVSViewerFX (for standalone apps, noone needs to know it's Java!)
 - [ ] send a PR to improve JavaFX javadocs
 	- TriangleMesh
 		- needs to explain texture coordinates